 - Stay away from cheap knockoff hula hoops which often cause bruising and discomfort when in use.

 - Just like any new exercise routine, it's best not to go too hard too early.
-Keep your hula hooping session around 5 - 10 minutes when first starting.
+Keep your weighted hula hooping session around 5 - 10 minutes when first starting.
 After a month of regular smart hooping you will be able to go for up to 30 - 40 minutes!

 - Ensure to give your body plenty of rest and appropriate foods for muscle recovery.
 Failure to do so can cause bruising and place unwanted stress on the body's muscles.